 Although accessing the safe mode in Windows 10 is not as easy as Windows 7 or Vista, there are a couple of ways out there to start Windows 10 in safe mode.
 You can go through our 5 ways to Start Windows 10 in Safe mode guide to know all four ways out there to open Safe mode on a bootable Windows 10 PC.

-Usually, we need to access the Safe when the PC is not booting or when there is problem with the Windows operating system.
-Since Windows 10 doesn’t support booting in to Safe mode by pressing the traditional F8 key, it’s important to know how to boot in to Safe mode when Windows 10 PC is not booting.
+Usually, we need to access the Safe when the PC is not booting or when there is a problem with the Windows operating system.
+Since Windows 10 doesn’t support booting into Safe mode by pressing the traditional F8 key, it’s important to know how to boot into Safe mode when Windows 10 PC is not booting.

 If your Windows 10 PC is not booting in the normal mode, you can refer to the given below directions to boot your unbootable PC in Safe mode.

 Method 1 – boot Windows 10 in Safe mode using bootable USB/DVD